-The following section summaries the results from the sampling and testing conducted at the BTT Facility on 2 October 2019.
-The odour laboratory results report is enclosed as Appendix A.
+The following section summarises the results from the sampling and testing conducted at the BTT Facility on 28 April 2021 and 14 May 2021.
+The odour laboratory results report is enclosed in Appendix A.

 4.1 Roof Discharge Stack Odour Emission Results